mura-orz/xxx/README.md

 ## Reserved names

 This library reserves the following names:
- - any names in the ::xxx namespase.
+ - any names in the global xxx namespase
  - all the macro names with 'xxx_' prefix

 ## Requirements